How to Care for Snake Plants

 Print Friendly and PDF

-Snake plants, also known as “Mother-in-Law’s Tongue” and Sansevieria, are one of the easiest houseplants to care for.
-This striking succulent plant is very forgiving and perfect for beginners, but they are beloved by experienced “plant parents,” too.
+We love snake plants!
+Also known as “Mother-in-Law’s Tongue” and Sansevieria, these are one of the easiest houseplants to care for.
+This striking succulent plant is very forgiving and perfect for beginners, but they are beloved by experienced plant parents, too.
 Here’s how to care for a snake plant in your home!

 About Snake Plants